coder-boner/Ticket-Bot/README.md

 -------------------

 The bot token that was pushed in a push is reset since py charm was retarded and did not push without the token even though in the python file it was set as TOKEN

+Github is making me wanna kms cause it dissapeared after I updated this README